bablokb/circuitpython-esp32at/doc/hardware_firmware.md

   - RX: GPIO6 (labeled '6')
   - TX: GPIO7 (labeled '7')
   - RST: n.a.
+  - RTS: GPIO4 (optional, connect to CTS on MCU)
+  - CTS: GPIO5 (optional, connect to RTS on MCU)

 A small support PCB from <https://github.com/bablokb/pcb-esp32c3-adapter>
 allows to connect to the SuperMini using a Stemma/Qt-cable.
 The power pin